-Together with friends from around South India, we started IIDA with a unified vision: to serve the youth.
-Jochen visited India for the first time in 1969 on a business trip.
-Wanting to combine the trip with visits to an organisation that he was volunteering with back home in Germany.
+Together with Leaders from South India, IIDA was started with a unified vision: to serve underprivileged youth to lead them into a transformed quality life.
+Jochen Tewes had visited India for the first time in 1969 and came again in 1972 on a business assignment.
+He then combined the visit with visits to organisations that he was already volunteering with through Inter-Mission Germany.
 On his return back to Germany, he knew he had left his heart in India.
-Not only did he meet his future wife, but he knew he was called to work with the underprivileged youth.
+Not only did he feet a vocation to work with the underprivileged youth, but he also meets his future wife.

-1974 was an important year – as he both married Johshy as well as started a small carpentry workshop, training 7 youth from nearby slums.
-Johshy was not only a moral support to Jochen, but her experience working with orphaned children in homes, meant that her heart was there.
+1974 was an important year – the year IIDA was registered as a Society on 17th March.
+In the same year, he married Johshy as well as started a small carpentry workshop, training 7 youth from orphanages of Inter-Mission.
+Johshy was not only moral support to Jochen, but her experience working with orphaned children in homes, meant that her heart was there.

-IIDA began in 1974 when Jochen Tewes and his team recognised that there were not many options for underprivileged youth -both in urban and rural India, to step into a dignified, quality life..
+After he drove by car to India in November 1973 along with Markus Egger, Jochen and 6 more dedicated leaders began establishing IIDA in 1974.
+This team recognised that there were not many options for underprivileged youth -both in urban and rural India, to step into a dignified, quality life.

 IIDA was one of the few organisations to first step into the gap of non-formal and formal industrial and skill training for underprivileged youth.